The Irish Social Singing Tradition in English

 Importantly, I never intended to lead a life of study; it happened.
 In the same way, this website will grow gradually.
 A blog entry will signal that a new article has been posted and how it can be accessed through the menu.
 The articles will not be on the blog.
 Mostly, things will go up in the order they were written or published and will be posted unaltered (except for obvious mistakes of typography etc. to which attention will be drawn) but each will be prefaced by an explanation of how it contributed to my thinking.
 I hope that no-one will drown – or be scunnered by repetition.

-I explain the progress of my interest more fully in a page nested below this on on the Menu – Home – How it started – which also says what, on 1st September 2020, is on the site.
-This list will be updated as new material is added.
+I explain the progress of my interest more fully in a number of pages nested below this on on the Menu – Home – How it started – which also says what, on 1st September 2020, was on the site – How it went on, 1980s to 1995, The ‘Crossroads’ Years, 1996 to 2001 and Excursion into Academia, 2001 to 2009.
+This list will be further updated as new material is added.

 On a tablet or phone, the site is best viewed in landscape.
 Navigation is via the Menu above, or, via the page listing below, which reflects the site structure.
 If you find that the Header Menu is a bit sticky, especially on a tablet, the page listing works better.

 This site is dedicated to my dear wife, Rosemarie, who has shared her experiences and insights regarding social singing and much else.
 Her ideas and arguments have contributed very largely to the perspectives I now enjoy.

 Latest from the Blog

 Additions – 27th April 2021

 My Review of Robin Morton Folk Songs Sung in Ulster has been removed from its own page and is now the first item on a page devoted to reviews of song books – unsurprisingly called – Song Book Reviews